 kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS")) or legacy on-premise upfront licenses plus maintenance fees and professional service fees. kneat.com sells only SaaS licenses and professional services to new customers.
 It expects the last remaining significant on-premise customer to transition to SaaS over the next number of quarters.
-Once a new contract is signed, the deployment phase commences and typically takes four to six months for the new customer to go-live on the platform.
+Once a new contract is signed, the deployment phase commences and typically takes three to six months for the new customer to go-live on the platform.
 However, the length of the deployment project will be specific to each customer's requirements.
-Some fees related to deployment and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase when control of these licenses and services are transferred to the customer.
-This results in a typical time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition.
-Kneat.com provides professional services to assist customers with the deployment of Kneat Gx, scaling the system to new processes and locations, and training users.
-For several years, the Company has worked with partner companies to enable them to provide professional services to Kneat customers.
-In 2024, Kneat augmented its partner network with the launch of two new partner models 1) a tiered partner program and 2) Global System Integrator model partnership.
+Some fees related to deployment and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the software deployment phase of this initial implementation project.
+This results in a typical time lag of several months from the date of a new customer announcement to the date of initial revenue recognition. kneat.com provides professional services to assist customers with the initial deployment of Kneat Gx, subsequent scaling the system to new processes and locations, and associated training of users.
+For several years, the Company has worked with partner companies to enable them to also provide professional services to Kneat customers.
+In 2024, Kneat refreshed its partner collaboration with the launch of two partner models 1) a tiered partner program and 2) Global System Integrator model partnership.
 Both models will seek to increase the availability and quality of Kneat-related services and products.
 With the tiered partner program, professional service providers, consultants and technology firms now have the option to join as Silver, Gold or Platinum partners.
-To supplement this Kneat launched a partner-implemented, faststart program at an entry-level price, Kneat Go, for smaller end-user customers to use Kneat for digital validation.
+To supplement this Kneat launched a partner-implemented, fast-start program at an entry-level price, Kneat Go, for smaller end-user customers to use Kneat for digital validation.
 The Global System Integrator model will focus on enterprise level expansions and new opportunities.

-Generally new customer contracts start with licenses for one process at one site with the ability to use the same contract to purchase additional licenses at the customer's request.
-Kneat's goal for each customer is to see them scale across various sites and processes through its "land and expand" strategy over a number of years.
-This is also the customer's indicated intent when they first purchase Kneat Gx, as Kneat Gx is being purchased as a corporate-wide solution to harmonize validation processes across their network.
-The potential expansion within Kneat's existing customer base represents a revenue opportunity and continues to be a focus for the sales and support teams.
-The ease with which a customer can increase the number of users, sites and regulated processes on the platform post initial deployment is a benefit that many customers avail of within their global operations.
+Generally new customer contracts start with licenses for one validation use case at one site with the ability to use the same contract to purchase additional licenses at the customer's request.
+Kneat's goal for each customer is to see them scale across various sites for multiple validation use cases through its "land and expand" strategy over a number of years.
+This is also the customer's indicated intent when they first purchase Kneat Gx, as Kneat Gx is being purchased as a corporate-wide solution to harmonize validation processes (use cases) across their network.
+The potential expansion within Kneat's existing customer base represents a substantial revenue opportunity and continues to be a focus for the sales and support teams.
+The ease with which a customer can increase the number of users, sites and regulated processes (use cases) on the platform post initial deployment is a benefit that many customers avail of within their global operations.